timmywil/panzoom/README.md

 Panzoom includes support for touch gestures and even supports __pinch gestures__ for zooming.
 It is perfectly suited for both mobile and desktop browsers.
 You'll be amazed at how well this performs on your iPad or iPhone.

+## SVG support

+As of v0.2.0, Panzoom supports panning and zooming SVG elements directly, in browsers that support SVG.

 ## Dependencies

 Panzoom obviously depends on jQuery, but it also depends on [Modernizr](http://modernizr.com/) for its touch gesture support detection.<br>